aufalala/GA_Projects/stuff.md

   -settings
   -how to play

-do:  hang time, lineclear and place animation, countdown & message, apply settings function, music & sounds
+do:  hang time, lineclear and place animation, countdown & message, apply settings function, music & sounds, red warning alert effect

 !!!!!WATCH OUT FOR